sadads1337/fit-gl/src/Bazhenov/README.md

 * Set up the Gouraud model with `G`
 * Set up the Phong model with `P`
 * Change the color of the cubes by pressing `Space` and selecting a color

+## Task 4

+This program displays a cube with ancient glyphs carved upon it.

+The controls are the same as in [Task 3](#task-3), except you cannot change the color of the cube.

+You can see the difference between the disabled normal mapping (for the Gouraud model) and the enabled normal mapping (for the Phong model).

+## Task 5

+This program renders a scene.
+The scene contains three differently oriented checkered planes and four spheres of different color and reflectivity.
+The rendering results in saving an image titled `result.png`.